-In March 2014, Disney CEO Bob Iger announced that Brad Bird, the director of The Incredibles, was working on its long awaited sequel.
-While we're still waiting on more details about the upcoming movie — such as where exactly it will pick up the story of Bob and Helen's superhuman family — let's reminisce about the first installment that was released back in 2004.
+In March 2014, Disney CEO Bob Iger finally announced that Brad Bird, the director of The Incredibles, was working on its long awaited sequel.
+While we're still waiting on the upcoming movie, let's reminisce about the first installment that was released back in 2004.

 Beyond The Cartoons has compiled an impressive list of no less than 50 facts about the Pixar movie, from trivia about the voice cast to hints at the Marvel Universe.
 Here are ten of them that will make you want to watch it again.